Emmy lucy Smith

 Fellow Since 2001

-This profile was prepared when Emmy lucy Smith was elected to the Ashoka Fellowship in 2001.
+This description of Emmy lucy Smith's work was prepared when Emmy lucy Smith was elected to the Ashoka Fellowship in 2001.

 By exposing the risks of some products marketed to children, Emmy Lucy Smith is making it more difficult and risky for producers to market and sell unsafe products.